collinmmccabe/Pyto-Rico/README.md

-# PytoRico
+# Pyto Rico
-An unofficial port of one of the greatest worker placement boardgames of all time; written from the ground up with Python 3
+An unofficial port of one of the greatest worker placement boardgames of all time; written from the ground up with Python 3.